mvysny/mvysny.github.io/_posts/2024-10-2-thread-safety.md

 Rule of thumb: arguing about thread safety with a programmer that doesn't know all the intricacies of *happens-before* relationship is a waste of time.
-It's like arguing about a mathematical proof with a person that has no math background - unless the other party accepts his incompetence in the area, the argument is a waste of time.
+It's like arguing about a mathematical proof with a person that has no math background - unless the other party accepts his incompetence in the area, the argument will make you feel miserable.

 Quoting [Golang memory model documentation](https://go.dev/ref/mem):